huixie90/cpp_papers/ref_wrapper_common_ref.md

 If the result is `reference_wrapper<T>`, the assignment inside the for loop would simply rebinds the `reference_wrapper` to a different instance.
 On the other hand, if the result is `T&`, the assignment would call the copy assignment operator of the original `foo`s.
-The authors believe that the later is likely the intent of code.
+The authors believe that the latter is likely the intent of code.

 ## Option 1: Support Exact Same Type with CV-Ref Variations